penaagp-dev/website/README.md

+# PENA WEBSITE

+## Getting Started

-## Description
+### Description

-Website PENA ini adalah untuk memperkenalkan, sekaligus media penyebaran informasi aktifitas Programing Engineering Networking Adhi Guna.
+This website was created to introduce the PENA organization, as well as to disseminate information about the activities of the PENA (Programming Engineering Networking Adhi Guna) organization.